Thailand: Chiang Mai to Bangkok by Train

 After ten hours the carriage windows had steamed up and it was hard to see any rice fields or our much anticipated arrival into Hua Lamphong Station in Bangkok.

-We wrapped our scarfs over our noses against the awful wafts from the toilet on the train
+We wrapped our scarfs over our noses against the awful wafts from the toilet on the Chiang Mai to Bangkok Train

 Scarfs over our noses against the awful wafts from the toilet